 - If you find that your baby’s skin turns red and is splattered with whitish patches or has a transparent yellow liquid oozing out, it might mean the skin is infected.
 In this case, consult your doctor immediately.

-When Will the Cream Start Working Its Magic?
+When Will the Cream Start Showing Results?

 The skin ailment should resolve in four to seven days if you apply the hydrocortisone cream regularly as per the doctor’s instructions.
 However, if you don’t see a difference in your baby’s skin condition even after a week, please inform your doctor.